Joan Jett: Early life

-Joan Marie Larkin was born on September 22, 1958, to James and Dorothy Larkin, at Lankenau Hospital in Wynnewood, Pennsylvania, a suburb of Philadelphia (some sources list her birth date as September 22, 1960, which is incorrect).
+Joan Marie Larkin was born on September 22, 1958, at Lankenau Hospital in Wynnewood, Pennsylvania, a suburb of Philadelphia, to James and Dorothy Larkin.
 She is the oldest of three children.
 Her father was an insurance salesman and her mother was a secretary.
-Her family was Protestant, attended church, and went to Sunday school, but were not strict in their religious beliefs.
-In 1967, her family moved to Rockville, Maryland, where she attended Randolph Junior High and Wheaton High School.
-Jett got her first guitar at the age of 13.
+Her family was Protestant, attending church and Sunday school, but were not strict in their religious beliefs.

+In 1967, Jett's family moved to Rockville, Maryland, where she attended Randolph Junior High School and Wheaton High School.
+She got her first guitar at the age of 13.
 She took some guitar lessons, but soon quit because the instructor kept trying to teach her folk songs.
-Her family then moved to West Covina, California, in Los Angeles County, providing Jett the opportunity to pursue her musical interests.
-Shortly after the move, her parents divorced and she changed her name to Joan Jett, because she thought it had more of a rock-star sound than her birth name (she has admitted in recent years that "Jett" was not actually her mother's maiden name, even though that is what she used to tell people).
+Her family then moved to West Covina, California, in Los Angeles County, providing Jett with the opportunity to pursue her musical interests.
+Shortly after the move, her parents divorced and she changed her name to Joan Jett, because she thought it had more of a rock star sound than her birth name.
+She has admitted in recent years that "Jett" was not actually her mother's maiden name, even though that is what she used to tell people.
 In Los Angeles, Jett's favorite night spot was Rodney Bingenheimer's English Disco, a venue that provided the glam rock style she loved.

 Career

-The Runaways
+1970s

 At age 16, Jett became a founding member of the Runaways with drummer Sandy West.
-After the brief tenure of singer and bass guitarist Micki Steele, Jackie Fox, Lita Ford, and Cherie Currie soon joined to complete the band, creating the classic lineup.
+After the brief tenure of Micki Steele, who sang and played bass, Jackie Fox, Lita Ford, and Cherie Currie soon joined to complete the band which created the classic lineup.
 While Currie initially fronted the band, Jett shared some lead vocals, played rhythm guitar, and wrote or co-wrote some of the band's material along with Ford, West, and Currie.
-This lineup recorded three albums, with Live in Japan becoming one of the biggest-selling imports in US and UK history.
+This lineup recorded three albums.

 The band toured around the world and became an opening act for Cheap Trick, Ramones, Van Halen, and Tom Petty and the Heartbreakers.
 They found success abroad, especially in Japan.
-While touring England with the Runaways in 1976, Jett first heard the song "I Love Rock 'n' Roll" when she saw Arrows perform it on their weekly UK television series Arrows.

 While the Runaways were popular in Europe, Asia, Australia, Canada, and South America, they could not garner the same level of success in the United States.
 After Currie left the band, the band released two more albums with Jett handling the lead vocals: Waitin' for the Night and And Now...
 The Runaways.
+While touring England with the Runaways in 1976, Jett first heard the song "I Love Rock 'n' Roll" when she saw Arrows perform it on their weekly UK television series Arrows.
 Altogether, they produced five albums from 1975 until they disbanded in the spring of 1979.

-Soon after, Jett produced the Germs' only album, (GI).

-In 2010, The Runaways, a movie about Jett's band, was released, starring Kristen Stewart as Jett and Dakota Fanning as Currie.